 Comments posted by email or through the user interface are stored in plain text.
 However, to leverage the formatting capabilities of modern browsers, comments can include basic formatting through the use of the popular language, Markdown.

-Markdown supports all the common document objects from a simple, text syntax.
-Headings, numbered and unnumbered (bullet) lists, links, bold, italic and so on.
+Markdown supports all the common document objects from a simple, text syntax, for example, headings, numbered and unnumbered (bullet) lists, links, bold, and italic.
 A key design objective of markdown is that the raw format is unobtrusive.